keneilvx/birdleaf/README.md

 Nuxt.js application, for bird lovers and hobbist to track and upload bird sitings and images of their favourite birds.
 Also, allows them to interact with other hobbist.

-# vue.js
+# react.js

 npm i

 Installs all dependencies in the project

-npm run dev
+npm run start

 run the development server locally